zkotti/gfoss_article_by_dmst/translation.md

 # Contribution at Open Source Software Projects from the students of Athens University of Economics and Business

-###### *This is an article conducted from the students of the department of Business Science and Technology, Athens University of Economics and Business, for the self-titled project implemented within the course 'Applied Software Engineering' under the supervision of professor mr. Diomidis Spinellis*
+###### *This is an article conducted from the students of the department of Business Science and Technology, Athens University of Economics and Business, for the self-titled assignment implemented within the course 'Applied Software Engineering' under the supervision of professor mr. Diomidis Spinellis*

+The assignment we were meant to do referred to the choice of an open source project on GitHub and our contribution to it.
+In particular, every student had to contribute at least one hundred lines of code in order to play an important role in improving the selected project.
+We were able to choose a project based on our interests and without any restriction regarding the programming language and the general scope of the technologies used.
+The aim of the assignment was to get familiar with the real conditions of software development, as well as having the opportunity to work with the technology of our interests.